LagrangeNSS/AI-PDAC-Neoantigen-Vaccine/README.md

 4. **No wet-lab validation.** All findings are *in silico*.
 Nothing here has been tested in cells or animals.
 5. **HLA scope is A\*11:01 only.** No assessment of G12D presentation on other HLA alleles (notably HLA-C\*08:02 / A\*03:01).
 6. **`Copyright (c) 2026 [Your Name]`.** The `LICENSE` file still carries the `[Your Name]` placeholder — replace it with the actual author / institution name before the first public release.
-7. **`prompts/RESEARCH_PROMPT.md` is a placeholder.** The original research prompt has not yet been pasted in; that file also documents the hardware-specific fields that need editing before reuse.

 ## 8. How to cite